Johari Window Model

 This article describes the Johari Window Model, developed by Joseph Luften and Harry Ingham in a practical way.
-After reading you will understand the definition, meaning and basics of this powerful Communication Skills and coaching tool.
+After reading you will understand the definition, meaning and basics of this powerful Communication Skills and Coaching tool.
 This article also contains a downloadable and editable Johari Window Model template and an in-depth explanation video.

 What is the Johari Window Model?

 When someone exhibits behaviour that is perceived to be disturbing by their environment, it is good to give them feedback on it.
 For many, it can be very difficult to confront others on their behaviour.
 People are not always aware of their own behaviour, or perhaps they are aware of their behaviour, but will not easily admit it.
 Feedback is a good way to confront someone on their (disturbing) behaviour.
 The Johari window can help with this, as it provides insight into the behaviour of yourself and others.

 The Johari window was created in 1955 by Joseph Luften and Harrington ingham (Harry).
 The name is derived from the first names of the creators.
 The Johari window can help people to better understand their communication with others.

 The Johari window has four quadrants, that represent four combinations:

 1. Open Space: Known to you – Known to others

 This Open Space or open area is about the behaviour that is known by you and also seen and acknowledged by others.
 You can communicate about this.
 Still, it sometimes happens that there is behaviour that is disturbing to the environment, where someone is aware that it is.
 It isn’t always easy to acknowledge when someone is confronted about this by someone else.
 Patience and caution are important when discussing this behaviour with someone.